JustusThies/NeuralTexGen/README.md

 ## Misc
 You can use image enhancing techniques or image super-resolution methods to improve the input images.
-An easy to use implementation has been published by Idealo [Github repo](https://github.com/idealo/image-super-resolution).
+An easy to use implementation has been published by Idealo [(Github repo)](https://github.com/idealo/image-super-resolution).
 See 'misc/super_res.py' for preprocessing your training data (note that the dataloader resizes the color images to match the uv images, thus, make sure you render the uvs with a higher resolution too).

 ## Ackowledgements
-This code is based on the Pix2Pix/CycleGAN framework (Github repo)[https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix].
+This code is based on the Pix2Pix/CycleGAN framework [(Github repo)](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).